newaetech/cw340-luna-board/README.md

 ### Status

-The baseboard is now relatively stable.
+The baseboard is now released.

-Latest (Revision 03) known issues:
+Latest (Revision 05) Known Issues:

- * HyperDebug support is missing entirely (not routed).
+* A production mod is applied to add a pull on the reset pins.
+This has been done on all shipped boards.

 ## CW341 Kintex Ultrascale KU095 Target

 ### Status

+The board is now released.

 ## CW342 Kintex K410T Target